 If your home theater seats are too high or are using a TV stand, placing your center speakers below the TV screen may not make acoustic or aesthetic sense.

 Due to your listening position, you could better quality sound by positioning the speaker in a higher so that it is roughly at your ear level.

 You may also place the speaker below your TV if the TV stand is too small to accommodate all of them.

-You also do the same if you have kids or pets in the house that can damage the speaker if you put it below the screen.
+You also do the same if you have kids or pets in the house which can damage the speaker if you put it below the screen.

 Also, if the speaker is blocking remote sensors, you could choose this alternative.
 Even though the decision could make you spend a lot of time and money mounting the speaker, it may be best considering the circumstances.

-To avoid sacrificing the sound quality, follow the recommended tips, such as test different positions before choosing one.
+To avoid sacrificing sound quality, follow the recommended tips, such as testing different positions before choosing one.

 Why You Should Mount Your Center Speaker At Ear Level?